Forensic Science - Archived 2019-20 Graduate Catalog

 Applicants to the Forensic Biology/Chemistry specializations must have a degree in biology, chemistry, or other closely related field.
 Applicants are also required to submit official scores from the Graduate Record Examination (GRE).

-Applicants seeking admission to the Master of Science in Forensic Science should follow the instructions outlined in the Graduate Admission webpage.
+Applicants seeking admission to the Master of Science in Forensic Science should follow the instructions outlined in the Graduate Admission section of this catalog.

 Please access graduate courses online at http://www.bgsu.edu/registration-records/courses-and-classes/class-course-information.html.
 Graduate courses offered for Forensic Science use the prefix: FSCI.